SciEcon/SciEcon-Website/docs/index.md

 SciEcon CIC is an NPO registered in the UK.
 SciEcon exists to:

-- cultivate an integrated talent of researcher, engineer, entrepreneur, investor, philanthropist, and beyond
+- Cultivate an integrated talent of researcher, engineer, entrepreneur, investor, philanthropist, and beyond
 - Nurture leadership through focusing on interdisciplinary research, the interplay between teaching, research, and practice, and conversation between intellectuals
-- host educational events such as interdisciplinary seminars, symposiums, conferences for a hub of global students, researchers, scholars, practitioners, and beyond
+- Host educational events such as interdisciplinary seminars, symposiums, conferences for a hub of global students, researchers, scholars, practitioners, and beyond

 ## Our Programs